Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/virtual-machines/vm-2019-proj-docker02.md

 **Human Author:** VintageDon - <https://github.com/vintagedon>
 **AI Contributor:** Claude (Anthropic)
 **Collaboration Method:** Request-Analyze-Verify-Generate-Validate (RAVGV)
-**Human Oversight:** Complete review and validation of all Docker configurations, container security procedures, and microservices integration
+**Human Oversight:** Complete review and validation of all Docker configurations, container security procedures, and distributed operations integration

 This document was collaboratively developed using systematic human-AI partnership.
 All content has been thoroughly reviewed, validated, and approved by qualified human subject matter experts.
 The human author retains complete responsibility for accuracy, compliance, and technical correctness.